Do you wake up feeling tired? Does your snoring affect your loved ones?

 PSG is a test performed at a sleep clinic where you will be monitored the entire night for changes in your breathing.
 This is the most extensive test and can give you the most accurate and complete data set.
 PSG is the gold standard, however, some people do not feel comfortable sleeping in a clinical setting and would prefer the HST which is a test that can be done in the comfort of your own home.
 HST are not as detailed as PSG, however, can aid in your diagnosis of OSA.

-Sleep apena can be treated with a CPAP device.
+Sleep apnea can be treated with a CPAP device.
 CPAP (continuous positive air pressure) devices consist of a mask attached via tubing a small box which has a motorized fan inside.
 This fan very quietly draws air from the room, gently pressurizes it, then delivers it at a setting specific to your needs.
 When patients are not able to tolerate the CPAP, or have a mild case of apnea, oral apnea devices are prescribed due to their comfort, ease of use, portability, and lack of noise.